Oracle Java Licensing Changes 2025

 ITAM / SAM (IT Asset Management) and Software Licensing Teams:

 - Complete and Accurate Inventory: The ITAM function must own the Java inventory project.
 This means using all available tools and data sources to map out where Java is installed and who uses it.
 It should cover servers, desktops, developer devices, and cloud instances.
 This inventory needs to distinguish between Oracle and non-Oracle Java installations.
-Given that versions and licensing terms vary, ITAM should also note which versions are under Oracleโs old licenses, which are under NFTC, etc., to understand the nuances of compliance.
+Given that versions and licensing terms vary, ITAM should also note which versions are under Oracleโs old licenses, which are under NFTC, and so on, to understand the nuances of compliance.

 Procurement / Sourcing: